 Once you have confirmed your placement is suitable, you can register using this online form.

 Once you have signed up, you can arrange to meet your local Principal Investigator and research team to discuss your involvement in the selected study.
 If you are joining a study linked to the NIHR Associate PI scheme, you will need to register for that scheme separately.

 Before any involvement in clinical research you will also need to complete NIHR Good Clinical Practice (GCP) training, either at an in person course or online.

-The current programme cohort is closed.
 The next programme will start in November 2021 and complete in July 2022.